Architecture

 Tiered storage

 Firn's core idea is a three-tier storage hierarchy.
-Data lives permanently on S3, but queries are served from the fastest available tier:
+Data lives permanently in the configured object store, but queries are served from the fastest available tier:

 | Tier | Backed by | Latency | Role |